 Their union was a marriage of minds as well as hearts.
 Edith Bolling Wilson assumed her role as First Lady with grace and dignity.
 President Wilson found her a sympathetic and attentive listener to his concerns and problems.
 As war was declared on Germany in 1917, she embraced the patriotic efforts to save resources for the war effort.

 Like other American housewives, Edith Bolling Wilson wore thrift clothing, observed rationing, and volunteered with the Red Cross at Union Station.
 In addition, she instituted a plan whereby, on certain days, the White House would serve no meat or wheat products and would use no gasoline in order to conserve these resources for the war effort.
-The First Lady kept sheep on the White House lawn to keep the grass short and was able to sell their wool to aid the American war efforts.
+The First Lady kept sheep on the White House lawn to maintain the grass freeing up the gardeners for war-time jobs.
+The sheep were sheered and the wool was sold raising $100,000 for the Red Cross to aid the American war efforts.

 After the Armistice on November 11, 1918, which ended the armed conflict of World War I, Mrs. Wilson became the first First Lady to travel to Europe during her incumbency.
 She accompanied the President on two separate occasions to visit troops and sign the Treaty of Versailles.
 Her presence among the queens and other women royalty of Europe put the position of First Lady on an equivalent standing, thus helping to define the uniquely American role in an international context.